innowarmth/innowarmth.com/src/content/privacy/bedtime.md

 ## Third parties

 The app does use third party services that may collect information used to identify you.
-We encourage you to read the privacy policy of third party service providers used by the app Google Play Services, Firebase Crashlytics, Apple, Google and Mixpanel.
+We encourage you to read the privacy policy of third party service providers used by the app Google Play Services, Sentry, Apple, Google and Mixpanel.

 ## Use of Analytics